Examples

 Creating a constraint when there exist conflicting node will fail

-on nodes with the Person
+on nodes with the Actor

-already exists in the database.
+property already exists in the database.

 In this case the node key constraint can not be created because it is violated by existing data.
 Either use Indexes for search performance instead, or remove the offending nodes and then re-apply the constraint.